octobercms/docs/console-commands.md

     php artisan october:migrate

-The inverse command `october:down` will reverse all migrations, dropping database tables and deleting data.
+The `--rollback` option will reverse all migrations, dropping database tables and deleting data.
 Care should be taken when using this command.
 The [plugin refresh command](#plugin-refresh-command) is a useful alternative for debugging a single plugin.

-    php artisan october:down
+    php artisan october:migrate --rollback

 <a name="change-backend-user-password-command"></a>
 ### Change Backend User Password